VENDOR APPLICATION

 What is the cost of a booth?

-The average cost of a booth is $35 per week.
+The average cost of a booth is $45 per week for the 2026 season.
 There are exceptions and ways to get discounts.
 To learn more please refer to the Vendor Handbook.

 If I have applied before, should I apply again?